-

 2023: Point finished the regular season 22-22-1 and 14-15 in AAC Play.
 The Skyhawks fell to CIU in the play-in game at the Conference tournament.
 Three members were recognized on the All-Conference teams for the AAC.

-In his first season of joining the coaching staff as an assistant, Tyler helped guide the Skyhawks to their first NCCAA II National Championship in school history, and in 2016, he helped guide Point into its first-ever NAIA World Series appearance after it won the NAIA National Tournament Opening Round (Savannah bracket) and placed second behind Tennessee Wesleyan in the AAC Tournament.
+In his first season of joining the coaching staff as an assistant, Tyler helped guide the Skyhawks to their first NCCAA II National Championship in school history, and 2016, he helped guide Point into its first-ever NAIA World Series appearance after it won the NAIA National Tournament Opening Round (Savannah bracket) and placed second behind Tennessee Wesleyan in the AAC Tournament.

 Tyler played two seasons of junior college baseball in Washington State before transferring to Point University, where he played his final two seasons.